 You might have heard about using applesauce or yogurt in baked goods to reduce the amount of fat, but have you ever heard of using dry beans?
-Beans are know as a super food, packed with many nutrients our bodies need.
+Beans are know as a super food, packed with many nutrients.
 Legumes, like dry beans, are high in fiber, low in fat, and a good source of many other nutrients.
 In fact, they are so healthy that the USDA Dietary Guidelines suggest we eat several cups of beans each week.

 A great way to reduce fat and add some nutrition to baked goods is to use beans as one of the ingredients.
 Dry beans take a bit of preparation.
 Soaking is the first step.
 There are two different ways to soak beans: